rachel-ng/softdev-projects/README.md

     python app.py
     ```

-7. Now type <sub>or copy and paste</sub> this into your browser of choice and start using Ambrosia!
+7. Now type this into your browser of choice and start using Ambrosia!
+<sup>or copy and paste</sup>

     ```
     http://127.0.0.1:500/